boffbowsh/griddle-daemon/README.md

 Griddle
 =======

-A heroku-style containerised deployment system with pluggable container providers.
+A heroku-style pre-Docker containerised deployment system with pluggable container providers.
+Don't use this.
+Use deis, flynn, Mesos+Marathon or any other number of PaaSes that have appeared since this was made.

 Tested on CentOS 5.9.